sed-pro-inria/tools-training/1-vers/git.md

 We start working on a repository alone.

-In this sections, we will learn the core concepts of Git:
+In this section, we will learn the core concepts of Git:
     - staging area,
     - commits,
     - branches.